wxWidgets/Phoenix/README.rst

 and Phoenix builds into the wx folder in the Phoenix source tree.
 This will allow you to run and test Phoenix directly from the source tree without installing it, if desired.
-You just need to set ``PYTHONPATH`` appropriately, or you can use ``python setup.py develop`` or ``pip install -e .`` to install an .egg-link file in your current Python site-packages folder that will point to the folder where you built wxPython Phoenix.
-When you are finished testing you can then use the install or one of the bdist commands like you normally would for other Python packages.
+You just need to set ``PYTHONPATH`` appropriately, or you can use ``pip install -e .`` to install a link in your current Python site-packages folder that will point to the folder where you built wxPython Phoenix.
+When you are finished testing you can then use the install or the bdist_wheel command like you normally would for other Python packages.